awslabs/scale-out-computing-on-aws/docs/workshops/reinvent19-MFG405/modules/03-configure-desktop.md

     Example: `sudo vi /apps/soca/cluster_manager/settings/queue_mapping.yml`

 1. Change the the highlighted values in the file to match the example below.

+    !!! note
+        We strongly recommend that you do not copy and paste this entire block into the file.
+Instead, please edit the value of each highlighted line individually.

     ```yaml hl_lines="4 7 8 15 18 19"
     queue_type: